Employment Relations and Safety

 Senex Energy Limited

-Drafted and implemented Safety Management Plans for a major project in development for increased gas production for the east coast gas market.
+Drafting and implementing Safety Management Plans for a major project in development for increased gas production for the east coast gas market.

 Secured one of the first costs orders made by the Fair Work Commission in connection with the successful dismissal of an application for a Stop-Bullying Order.